Clowning Around

-Clowning Around is a 1992 Australian family film that was shot on location in Perth, Western Australia and Paris, France.
+Clowning Around is a 1991 Australian children's series later edited into a family film that was shot on location in Perth, Western Australia and Paris, France.
 It was based on the novel Clowning Sim by David Martin.

 The film was produced by independent film company Barron Entertainment Films in Western Australia and educational film company WonderWorks in the United States, was directed by George Whaley.
 It was distributed by Australian Broadcasting Corporation.
-It featured Australian actors such as Clayton Williamson, Noni Hazelhurst, Ernie Dingo, Rebecca Smart, and Jill Perryman, and also featured veteran American actor Van Johnson along with French actor Jean-Michel Dagory.
+It featured Australian actors such as Margaret Williamson, Noni Hazlehurst, Ernie Dingo, Rebecca Smart, and Jill Perryman, and also featured veteran American actor Van Johnson along with French actor Jean-Michel Dagory.

 This series was followed up with a sequel entitled Clowning Around 2, which was released in 1993.

 Plot

 Simon Gunner, is a star-struck foster kid who aspires to become a circus clown.
 With the help of veteran funster Jack Merrick, Simon ultimately fulfills his goal.